madsbacha/routeros-vpn/README.md

 # Overseer for PIA WireGuard VPN on MikroTik Router

-This repository contains a python program for continuously monitor your _[private internet access](https://www.privateinternetaccess.com/)_ VPN, and keep it connected.
+This repository contains a RouterOS script for creating and maintaining an _[private internet access](https://www.privateinternetaccess.com/)_ VPN, by configuring the necessary WireGuard interface and peer, address, and handling of reconfiguring the interface when the connection is lost, because of inactivity, thus reestablishing the connection to always maintain a working configuration.
-PIA disconnects your connection whenever there is inactivity or enough time has passed, a solution is therefore needed to continuously monitor and reestablish a connection whenever the connection is lost.

-**The program is designed for integrating with MikroTik routers, more specifically RouterOS.**
+> [!IMPORTANT]
+> This repository is still in active development.
+That being said, the code from the *main* branch is actively being used, and should therefore be in a working state.

 ### Features

 - Setup WireGuard interface for PIA VPN
-- Add PIA peer to WireGuard interface and keep it updated to maintain connection
+- Add PIA peer to WireGuard interface
+- Reconfigure WireGuard interface if connection is lost
-- Setup PIA assigned address for WireGuard interface
+- Setup PIA assigned address for the WireGuard interface
-- Port forwarding through PIA VPN
-- Writes forwarded port to file (defined by `STORAGE_FILE` environment variable)

 ### TODO

+- [ ] Port forwarding through PIA VPN
 - [ ] Consider possibilities for configuring PIA DNS in router.
-- [ ] How is the DSTNAT kept up to date in the router when port forwarding?

 ## Design

-The program is setup in such a way, that it creates the WireGuard interface (`/interface/wireguard`) with the specified name, if it does not exist.
+The script is setup to ensure that the specified WireGuard interface exists, i.e., it is created if it does not exist, and otherwise uses the existing one with that name.
-If the WireGuard interface exists, it uses that instead.
 It does not modify the interface after creation, and only extracts the public key.

-The program will ensure that only one peer (`/interface/wireguard/peer`) exist on the interface, and that the peer is setup correctly for communicating with PIA.
+The program will ensure that only one peer exist on the interface, and that the peer is setup correctly for communicating with PIA.
-If no peer exist, one is created.
-If multiple peers exist, all are removed and a new one is created.
+If no peer exist, one is created and any excess peers not needed for the connection is removed.

-An address (`/ip/address`) is setup for the WireGuard interface, which is updated whenever PIA assigns a new address to the WireGuard peer.
+An address is setup for the WireGuard interface, which is updated whenever PIA assigns a new address to the WireGuard peer.
-If no address exist, one is created.
-If multiple addresses exist, all are removed and a new one is created.
+If no address exist, one is created and any excess address configuration for the interface is removed.

 ## Limitations